 Submissions are also evaluated based on the team involved in driving the project – leadership is just as important as the idea itself.
 While we are open to opportunities for which UP funding helps a team coalesce around an idea, at least one committed and passionate champion must be present at the start.

-UP is introducing a new element to its work this year by setting a minimum level of giving of $3 million, coupled with a new default option.
-Read more about that decision here.
+UP has set a minimum level of giving of $3 million, coupled with a new default option.
+Read more about that here.

 Submissions are accepted on a rolling basis and proposals are reviewed quarterly.
 Deadlines for 2018 include: